Alsace Wine Region: Visiting Strasbourg

 As mentioned in the post Alsace Wine Region: Visiting Colmar, Alsace is a historical region in northeastern France on the Rhine River plain.
 Bordering Germany and Switzerland, it has alternated between German and French control over the centuries and reflects a mix of those cultures.
 Similar to Bordeaux, this region of France is best known for its wine typically dry, medium-bodied Pinot Blanc, Pinot Gris, Pinot Noir, Riesling, and other select grapes.

 Wine is such a large part of this region that you can even find self-guided wine and cycle maps that allow you to rent a bike and stop at wineries along the route for tastings.
 The cellars are located in various villages and because cycling through random fields, lost for hours without tasting any wine, sounds terrible! guided tours are available from Strasbourg, many of which visit the 4 wonders of Alsace; the villages of Ribeauvillé, Riquewihr, Kaysersberg, and Eguisheim.
+A guided tour is a great way to see each town when visiting Strasbourg!

 visit strasbourg's petit france